 The large and giant congenital melanocytic nevus (CMN) is a visibly conspicuous malformation of the skin, present at birth.
 It can present as a restricted, stable and benign tumor, or be associated in syndromic form with additional cutaneous, neurological or oncological symptoms.

 We study the effects of the molecular signaling pathways shown to be present in CMN in the embryological precursors to pigment cells using multiple systems, each of which corresponds to specific projects underway :

 The long-term goal of this project is to better understand the molecular and embryological origins of congenital vascular malformations, in order to identify therapeutic targets to prevent their postnatal evolution.
 Recently published data on sporadic or vascular malformations has shown that somatic mutations in genes encoding one or more effectors of the RAS-RAF and PI3K signaling pathways, and propagated in the cellular components of blood vessels, cause these rare, defiguring and sometimes lethal conditions.
 We also have some evidence that such somatic mutations exist in epistasis to a permissive, heritable genetic background.

-Our recent preliminary data from mouse models for the expression of such mutations in the neural crest lineage implicates these signaling pathways not only in vascular but also craniofacial malformations affecting the skull and palate, or in progressive peripheral neuropathies.
+Our data from mouse models for the expression of such mutations in the neural crest lineage implicates these signaling pathways not only in vascular but also craniofacial malformations affecting the skull and palate, or in progressive peripheral neuropathies.